Form I-9 Employee ID Verification Agent

 We have passed the Department of Homeland Security (DHS) training and exam.

 For new employees, we recommend that you run a free Self Check to check your current employment eligibility status before you complete Form I-9.
 Once you complete the Self Check, then contact us to set an appointment to complete your form.

 For verification, you will need to present original documents, not copies, for verification of your identity and employment authorization.
 (A certified copy of a birth certificate is allowed.)
 If your documents have been lost, stolen or damaged, you should apply to get replacement documents and keep your receipt.
 The receipt must be issued by the originating agency or authority, indicating that a replacement document has been requested.

 Your receipt may be used as temporary proof of employment eligibility, in lieu of original documents.
 The employee must present a replacement document, or another acceptable document, within 90 days.
 For more information on the “receipt rule” see the example of receipt rule and the “Special rules for receipts” in Title 8, Section 274A.2 (b)(1)(vi)(A), in the Code of Federal Regulations at www.law.cornell.edu/cfr/text/8/274a.2.

 Form I-9 Deadlines

-New employees must complete Form I-9, Section 1, by the first day of work for pay.
+New employees must complete Section 1 of the form by the first day of work for pay.
 The employer or authorized representative must complete Section 2, within 3 business days of the first day of work for pay.
 For example, if you start a new job on Monday, then Section 2 must be completed by Thursday.
 We may decline or require written employer approval to proceed if you have missed any deadline.
 A signed, dated note, explaining the reason for the delay, should be attached.
 See Penalties for Form I-9 Violations.

 Colorado Affirmation of Legal Work Status (Repealed)

-Call Jerry or send email for help with Form I-9, Self Check, E-Verify®, or other employment ID verification.
+Call Jerry or send email for help with Form I-9, Self Check or other employment ID verification.